 What if this kid was stupid and not worth my time?
-He came out with a little pipe in one hand and a bottle of gin in the other.
+He reappeared with a little pipe in one hand and a bottle of gin in the other.
 Ok.
 This was not what I was good at but it was different from the boring usual day of life, and I was more than ready to give it a try.

 “You’ll need to put lots of tonic in the gin for me to be able to drink it” I said, starting to feel a bit worried that there was no where to put anything except for on the floor and I was sunk in his couch cushions like I was drowning.

 “Here, come in my room because I have a table in there.”

 I hesitated.
-I mean, what if he was some psycho and I here I was thinking I was the one in control, but maybe he was.
-This made me grumpy, and the Bob Marley coming from his room was something I only listened to at the beach so that was starting to make me grumpy too.
-I looked at the door, then back at him standing there in front of me.
+I mean, what if he was some psycho and here I was thinking I was the one in control, but maybe he was.
+This made me grumpy.
+I looked over at the front door, then back at him standing there in front of me.
 He squinted at me and said, “What music do you like?”